ricebear-org/ricebear-org.github.io/discord.md

 - EvoBot, a music bot which is only accessable to (a) specific Circle(s).

 For a bot to be eligible to join the server, it must not be MEE6 or a part of [Bot Labs, which is owned by Bluestacks](https://botlabs.gg/).
 Bots that can be self-hostable and/or open source are a plus.
-Send bot requests to anyone in Ring 1.
+Send bot requests to a server admin.

 ## Special Credits